return42/sphkerneldoc/linux_src_doc/drivers/base/power/domain_c.rst

 Returns the device states parsed from the OF node.
 The memory for the states is allocated by this function and is the responsibility of the caller to free the memory after use.
+If no domain idle states is found it returns -EINVAL and in case of errors, a negative error code.

 ..
 This file was automatic generated / don't edit.